scarista/scarista.github.io/content/posts/s2014-11-05-the-llama.md

 She stalked toward the handler hauling the llama along behind her.

 "Here," she spat.
 "To hell with this crap.
 I'm going home!"

-* * *

-And the actual character count was 1,975.
-Which is pretty close to the bull's eye.
-Even if I say so myself.